|A little about our farm and about us...

 Although I no longer teach "formally," I find still that I am still educating people - about the joys and rewards of raising sheep and working with their incredibly versatile fiber; or teaching about lavender plants - how to grow and use them and how to take advantage of the myriad uses of this wondrous plant and its oil.
 I teach still, through my writing, and as I meet people from all walks of life who are drawn to this lifestyle of farming.

 In October of 2004 we were delighted to add "Papa" to our lives full time.
 Daryl's father, Willie Gisch, left his farm of 160 acres in southern Minnesota and we bought him a small farm across the road from us.
 He was a priceless partner in shepherding and he tended part of the flock at his farm.
-The children get to finally have papa a full time part of their lives.
-This has turned our farm dream into a true 3-generation farming venture.
-Unfortunately in the fall of 2012, Papa broke a hip and at the age of 88+ he is very fragile now.
-It breaks his heart to not be able to work outside, but so far, he manages to stay in his small home and cook his own meals with some assistance.
+The children got to finally have papa a full time part of their lives.
+This turned our farm dream into a true 3-generation farming venture.
+Unfortunately in the fall of 2012, Papa broke a hip and at the age of 89 he passed away.

 One lovely addition to our lives were the horses, when the girls were old enough to learn how to ride.
 Once we were able to purchase more land, hence more space - we were ready to let the girls grow up with the best of living on a farm - a horse of their own!
 Their first horse was a gentle mixed breed mare named "Pepper."
-Then we added an Icelandic mare named "Skessa" to our lives also in 2006; she and Fiona are best friends and now both girls can go riding at the same time.
+Then we added an Icelandic mare named "Skessa" to our lives also in 2006; she and Fiona are best friends.

 We added dairy goats to the farm and have really enjoyed the milk, the cheese, and the personalities of these tame and useful working girls.
 My only regret is that we didn't start out with at least one dairy goat when the girls were younger.
 Our Fiona absolutely adores the goats and helps me milk them and care for them.